Microsoft developed Windows 10 as the current operating system in the family of Windows NT operating systems.

 Design, Features, and Development

-Microsoft has announced its free availability for one year from the release date for users with genuine Windows 7 Service Pack 1 or Windows 8.1 operating systems to encourage and increase usage.
+Microsoft has announced its free availability one year from the release date for users with genuine Windows 7 (SP1) Service Pack 1 or Windows 8.1 operating systems to encourage and increase usage.

-In June 2015, a tool was activated to let you know when it’s ready to download updates for user devices.
-Also, those who participate in the Windows Insider program can get a Windows 10 license after meeting certain terms and conditions.
+In June 2015, the user activated and offered a tool that notifies them when updates are ready to download for their device.
+Also, those participating in the Insider program can get a Windows 10 license after meeting specific terms and conditions.

-Microsoft introduced a Universal application architecture.
-Developed with a modern UI interface and architecture, these apps can be designed and run to run on almost any Microsoft product family with almost the same code, including personal computers, tablets, smartphones, embedded systems, Xbox One, Surface Hub and HoloLens.
+With the introduction of a Universal application architecture, Microsoft developed a modern UI interface and architecture that allowed designing and running apps with almost the same code on practically any Microsoft product family, including personal computers, tablets, smartphones, embedded systems, Xbox One, Surface Hub, and HoloLens.

-The user interface has been revised to switch between a mouse-oriented and touch-screen-oriented interface based on available input devices.
+Microsoft revised the user interface to switch between mouse- and touch-screen-oriented interfaces based on available input devices.